how2flatfile/update-table-to-only-view-mapped-fields/README.md

 - Run `npm outdated`.
 If any Flatfile-related packages are not on the latest, update them to be on the latest
   - If you do update to the latest, after you do so, run `npm outdated` again to ensure update completed

-- On line 7, replace existing link inside `webhookReceiver` with your unique URL
+- On line 8, replace existing link inside `webhookReceiver` with your unique URL
   - Go to https://webhook.site/ , and copy `Your unique URL` from there

 - Run `npx flatfile@latest deploy`.
 For authentication, I prefer to select `API Key`
   - If you also select `API Key`, copy your `Secret Key` from your Flatfile dashboard

-- Click enter, and confirm that terminal says `Event listener deployed and running ...`
+- Click enter, and confirm that terminal says `Event listener "default" deployed and running ...`

 _________________________________________________
 ### Test the workflow
-- Login to your dashboard at `https://platform.flatfile.com/dashboard/`
+- Login to your dashboard at `https://platform.flatfile.com/account/login`

-- On the left panel next to `PLATFORM APPS`, click `+`
+- On the left panel, select the App name and click `+ Add an App`

 - For `Name`, type `App One`.
 Edit auto-generated `Namespace` to `appOne` to match what's in the code

-- Click `Create New App` button.
+- Configure other App options as you want, and click `Create New App`.
 Then, select `App One` in the left panel

-- On the top-right, click `+ Create New Space`
+- On the top-right, click `+ Create New Session`

-- Name your session `Submit mapped fields only`, and click `Enter` to create a new Space
+- Name your session `View mapped fields only`, and click `Enter` to create a new Space

 - That Space should automatically open in a new tab.
 If it does not, click on Space name to open it

-- Click `Add file`, and upload `example_file.csv` that is inside the project you cloned
+- Click `Upload file`, and upload `example_file_contacts.csv` from the project you cloned to `Contacts` sheet

 - Ensure that fields with `(DO NOT MAP)` in their name are NOT mapped.
 Make sure remaining fields are mapped

 - Click `Continue`.
-As records load in the table, note that fields with `(DO NOT MAP)` in their names are empty
+Note how the Flatfile table dynamically updates to only show mapped fields

 - Click `Submit` on the top right.
 When you see the `Success!` message, proceed to https://webhook.site/

 - Notice how `(DO NOT MAP)` fields were NOT sent to https://webhook.site/ , since you left them unmapped

+- Go back to the tab with your Space and click on the `Submit` button again and go to https://webhook.site/

+- Notice that the payload is empty on the second attempt to submit data to you